 A year later, the state legislature codified this ruling into law with AB5, which prompted many, many industries to ask for an exemption from the law.
 Many were granted, but guess which industry wasn't.
 Uber and Lyft have waged a long legal battle to claim that AB5 doesn't apply to them and it also unfairly targets them.
-In addition to that battle, they, along with DoorDash, Postmates and Instacart, have spent more than $180M to put Prop 22 on the ballot and advertise it.
+In addition to that battle, they, along with DoorDash, Postmates and Instacart, have contributed almost $200M to put Prop 22 on the ballot and advertise it, a record amount raised.
 Prop 22 is their alternative to AB5, and they very much want you to vote yes.

 Where we're at now: On Oct 22, an appeal by the rideshare companies failed in the appeals court.
 They must comply with AB5, essentially leaving it up the voters via Prop 22.